 Online Work Orders, Touchscreens Everywhere

-With Paperless Dispatch, customers can install ShopVue paperless manufacturing software on large touchscreen terminals conveniently located at work centers throughout the factory.
+With Paperless Factory, customers can install ShopVue paperless manufacturing software on large touchscreen terminals conveniently located at work centers throughout the factory.
 On each terminal, ShopVue displays a list of orders that have been dispatched to each of the machines covered by that terminal.
 This prioritized list lets the employee know when they are expected to start each order and how long each should take.
 ShopVue can either automatically sequence the orders by first in/first out or production planners can adjust the order using ShopVue’s interactive Gantt chart tool called the Graphical Sequencer.
 The ability to fine tune sequences is often important at gateway operations or on critical machines.

 Unlike ERP systems, ShopVue paperless manufacturing software terminals make it easy for factory workers to access the information they need to complete an order.
 With just a tap or two, employees can view part drawings, setup and run instructions, lists of materials, or comments left by supervisors or fellow workers on the previous shift.

 ShopVue paperless manufacturing software also makes it easy for employees to report their activity.
 For example, a worker simply touches Run to begin an order and then taps special buttons to indicate partial quantities (like a pallet being completed), report scrap, or start another order (which automatically finishes the first one).
 As the worker reports this activity, Shopvue updates shop floor metrics, WIP status, and your ERP in real-time.

 Benefits of Paperless Factory